mwebaze-nicho/Movie-Zone/README.md

 # MovieZone

 MovieZone is a React application that allows you to explore and search for movies using the Open Movie Database (OMDb) API.
-It provides a user-friendly interface where users can discover movies, view details, and access additional information about their favorite films. you can view the project at https://mmovie.netlify.app
+It provides a user-friendly interface where users can discover movies, view details, and access additional information about their favorite films. you can view the project <a href="https://mmovie-zone.netlify.app/">here</a>

 View sample screenshots